PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 | 5 | 57 | 87 |
 | 6 | 59 | 81 |

+**Create a table for the data if using Power BI.&&

- 1. Use [this artcile](https://www.statology.org/correlation-coefficient-by-hand/) article to calculate the Pearson Correlation Coefficient between Age X and Glucose Level Y by hand, or in R using [operators only](https://www.datamentor.io/r-programming/operator/).
-If you do it by hand, upload a foto of your written calculations to GitHUb instead of a script.
+ 1. Use [this artcile](https://www.statology.org/correlation-coefficient-by-hand/) article to **calculate the Pearson Correlation Coefficient between Age X and Glucose Level Y** by hand, or [in Power BI using DAX](https://www.youtube.com/watch?v=xtRXakHARZg&ab_channel=Curbal) or .
+If you do it by hand, upload a foto of your written calculations to GitHUb instead of a .pbix file.

 Save the file to your GitHub repository when you're done.